SchriderLab/popgenml/tutorials/drosophila_segmentation/README.md

 # Training a UNet to infer introgression

 In this tutorial we'll replicate some results given in the paper [IntroUNET: Identifying introgressed alleles via semantic segmentation.] (https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1010657).
+Make sure to have the pre-requisites installed per the README at the top of this repo.

 ## Simulating the data